 The Northern Beaches Local Government Area (LGA) stretches from Manly to Pittwater and westward from the coast to suburbs including Cottage Point, Duffy's Forest, Davidson, Belrose, Forestville and Killarney Heights.
-The community's vision for the Northern Beaches area is "a safe, inclusive and connected community that lives in balance with our extraordinary coastal and bushland environment."1
+The community's vision for the Northern Beaches area is "a safe, inclusive and connected community that lives in balance with our extraordinary coastal and bushland environment."

-As at 2019/2020, the LGA had a population of more than 271,000269,500 people, representing average growth of 1.0% or almost 2,5002225 people per annum from 2011.2 Annual economic activity amounts to some \$16.316.73 billion, or 2.89% of the state's gross state product (GSP), with health care and social assistance the largest employer followed by retail, professional scientific and technical services, construction, education and training, and accommodation and construction industries.3
+As at 2019/20, the LGA had a population of more than 269,500 people, representing average growth of 1.0% or almost 2225 people per annum from 2011.2 Annual economic activity amounts to some \$16.73 billion, or 2.8% of the state's gross state product (GSP), with health care and social assistance the largest employer followed by retail, professional scientific and technical services, construction, education and training, and accommodation industries.3

 The Northern Beaches will continue to accommodate further urban development into the future.
-Latest forecasts suggest that the population will grow by almost 38,500 or around 14.5% to reach more than 304,026 by 2036Latest forecasts suggest that the population will grow by almost 38,000 or around 14.00% to reach more than 309,000 by 2036.4 New development is also expected to yield 13,000 additional workers in the LGA during the same period.5
+Latest forecasts suggest that the population will grow by almost 38,500 or around 14.5% to reach more than 304,026 by 2036.4 New development is also expected to yield 13,000 additional workers in the LGA during the same period.5